 14. Sample the best international food in Canggu

 Besides all the cafes and local restaurants, there are many options for international cuisine in Canggu.
-Whether you are craving Italian, Mexican, Spanish, Thai, Vietnamese, Japanese and other cuisines, you can find almost every type of international food in Canggu.
+Whether you are craving Italian, Mexican, Spanish, Thai, Vietnamese, Japanese or other cuisines, you can find almost every type of international food in Canggu.

-Here are some of my favourite go-to places in Canggu:
+These are some of my favourite go-to places in Canggu:

 - Bangkok Hustle – best Thai food in Berawa